 Everything is typically made of plastic, so if properly cared for systems can last upwards of 15 years.
 High-quality lines can last a lifetime, and high-quality heads typically last several years before needing to be repaired or replaced.
 Bad weather, factory defects, and keeping a system dormant for a long period of time (i.e. several years) can all cause heads to become damaged after use.
 If your irrigation system needs to be serviced, and your system is out of warranty, Roanoke Landscapes charges $120 per hour (plus parts) for up to two technicians and any necessary equipment.

 What do you mean by “heads?”
 How many different types of heads are there and what does each one do?

 In your irrigation system, the irrigation “heads” are what pop up out of the lines and water your turf or garden.
-Most companies use different type of heads depending on the client’s needs—different brands and styles of head give off different amounts of pressure, which affects how much a yard is watered and the intensity of the watering.
+Most companies use different types of heads depending on the client’s needs—different brands and styles of the head give off different amounts of pressure, which affects how much a yard is watered and the intensity of the watering.
 Some heads are better than others for specific landscaping needs, but each head can be outfitted with nozzles and rotors that control spray distance, speed, and the width of spray.
 Here are some of the most common heads that landscaping companies install:

 Hunter PGP Ultra: A low-pressure spray, versatile.

 Hunter PGJ: A low pressure spray good for a medium-large turf area.

 Hunter i20: A high pressure spray good for a medium-large turf area.

 Rainbird 1806: A lower pressure, smaller spray good for small beds and turf areas.

 Rainbird 1812: A lower pressure, larger spray good for large turf areas and medium beds.

 What is an irrigation “zone?”
 How do you determine how many zones an irrigation system has?